-From application to hire, the process takes between six months and a year.
+From application to start date, the process takes between six months and a year.

 If I am not hired into a certain position, does my application stay on file?

 It depends on which type of vacancy you apply for.
-Your application stays on file for one year if you apply for a worldwide vacancy announcement that is targeting multiple vacancies.
+Your application stays on file for 12-18 months if you apply for a worldwide vacancy announcement that is targeting multiple vacancies.
 During that time, your application will be continually considered for worldwide vacancies covered by that announcement.
-After a year, we send "non-select" letters to applicants who have not been identified for a position.
+After that time, the applicant pool expires and you must apply to another announcement to be considered for employment.
 If you apply for a specific vacancy - one that states a particular location - your application stays on file only until that position is filled.
-If not selected, you will receive a non-select letter, and your application will not be considered for new vacancies unless you apply for those announcements.
+If not selected, we will notify you and your application will not be considered for new vacancies unless you apply for those announcements.

 Do I have a choice of location if selected under a worldwide announcement?

-You can indicate your preferences, but OSI management decides where your skills can be best utilized based on the needs of the organization.
+You will have the opportunity to provide your preferences, but OSI management decides where your skills can be best utilized based on the needs of the organization.
 You are also required to sign a mobility agreement stating that you will accept assignment to other positions and locations when selected for reassignment or promotion.
 Please make an honest self-assessment before applying.
 If you are not willing to go where the Air Force needs you, you should not apply.